In this section

 Multiple agencies, including LAQ

-LAQ has commenced a work experience program for migrants, refugees and people seeking asylum in partnership with Multicultural Australia.
+LAQ undertook a work experience program for migrants, refugees and people seeking asylum in partnership with Multicultural Australia.